mvolkmann/blog/src/neovim.md

 plugin is a rewrite of the {% aTargetBlank "https://github.com/easymotion/vim-easymotion", "EasyMotion" %} Vim plugin for Neovim.
-It provides an interesting way to jump to a specific place within a file that is currently visible.
+It provides an efficient way to jump to a specific place within a file that is currently visible.

 To configure Hop, create the file `~/.config/nvim/lua/user/plugins/hop.lua`